MAH-7/mari-gunting/docs/WEEK_2_COMPLETE.md

 To test the dashboard:
 1. Navigate to customer profile
-2. Tap "🧪 Test Provider App" button
+2. Tap "🧪 Test Partner App" button
-3. You'll see the provider dashboard
+3. You'll see the partner dashboard
 4. Try toggling online/offline
 5. Check the stats (calculated from mock data)
 6. Tap quick action buttons to navigate